 Actually, this makes even more sense when you learn from the supplements that she may or may not have been in love with Ariel's father.

 They may or may not be siblings, which is even more horrific.
 Nobody mentions it in the movie or sequel, Ursula isn't in Ariel's Beginning, and they are siblings on Broadway.

 Her being a rather sadistic Depraved Bisexual seems a bit more likely; she clearly enjoys seducing Ariel into a Deal with the Devil, but she also makes clear from the start that it's really Triton she wants to see suffer the most, and Ariel is the means to that end.
 (Besides, if you put a male who's into other males into a female body, doesn't that kind of make him... straight again?
 Ursula seems like she'd be just as depraved if she were male.)

 Their mother's name is Athena.
 The goddess Athena had a problem with the god of the sea, Poseidon.
 The mother is never shown.
 Um, wait, what?

 But the mother is shown in the prequel and I'm not sure what the Fridge Horror of that is anyway.

-Her father is Triton whose the son of Poseidion and while Athena does hold gruges in the stories she doesn't tend to punish Poseision's children for it.
+Her father is Triton whose the son of Poseidon and while Athena does hold grudges in the stories she doesn't tend to punish Poseidon's children for it.